BENCH Practical

 If you have access to a computing cluster, you can employ the submit-summary sub-command to batch-submit these jobs for more efficient processing.
 This sub-command uses file-tree to parse the input for all subjects.

-Running GLM
+Running the GLM

 To perform a GLM analysis, use the following command: